holmen1/robots/README.md

 * maze

-    Learning agents to navigate with Q-learning, Expected SARSA, Dyna-Q and Dyna-Q+
+    Learning agents to navigate with Q-learning, comparing Expected SARSA, Dyna-Q and Dyna-Q+

 * mountain-car